noahshpak/Dropbox-Paper-Utilities/README.md

 3. Run the script
 `` python paperpull.py ``
 #### What's going on?
 This script grabs all of your Paper Documents, their Folder info, and lumps the text into a blob for later manipulation.

+This data is stored in a Pickle file called 'paper_docs.p'

 For more detailed scraping of the HTML, you can modify the HTMLParser class defined in paperpull.py

 ## Working with the Pickle Files
 a few line snippets to get you started